rastapasta/foodsharing/README.md

   * Mini map with marker at currently choosen location
   * Tap on mini map -> Location picker scene with current location preselected
   * Possibility to set marker on current location
+  * Universal Linking of basket URLs (iOS)
+  * Share extension - 'Share' any image system wide directly into a new basket (iOS)

 * Camera
   * Permission management - prompting on first use